On Atkin-Lehner correspondences on Siegel spaces: Algebraic equations for towers of Siegel spaces

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-For this research we have benefited from conversations with J. de Jong, A. Genestier, G. Pappas, A. Rajaei, P. Sarnak, C. Skinner, R. Takloo-bighash, J. Tilouine and A. Wiles.
-This is a polished version of an old article [Ra].
+For this research we have benefited from conversations with J. de Jong, A. Genestier, G. Pappas, A. Rajaei, P. Sarnak, C. Skinner, R. Takloo-bighash, R. Taylor, J. Tilouine and A. Wiles.
 We shall thank A. Genestier and J. Tilouine heartily for many useful comments and questions on an early version which lead us to correction of many mistakes.